Three years full-time.

 - Gain excellent experience through our excellent industry relationships.

 - Small classes result in exceptional tutor support.

 - Study on the prestigious Ipswich Waterfront.

-As Partners in Learning with the Institute of Chartered Accountants in England and Wales (ICAEA) – the oldest professional body of accountants in the world – you acquire the knowledge and skills needed to assess business performance.
+As Partners in Learning with the Institute of Chartered Accountants in England and Wales (ICAEA) – the oldest professional body of accountants in the world – you will acquire the knowledge and skills needed to assess business performance.
 With the commercial environment becoming increasingly financially driven, this expertise is vital.